Explore the Saints

 Sts.
 Peter and Marcellinus were both martyrs from the early Church who are still honored today in the Eucharistic prayer that we offer at Mass.

 In prison, they continued to proclaim the good news of Jesus Christ, which converted some of the prisoners, and even their guard (along with his wife and daughter).
 They were condemned to death by beheading, and were killed and buried in an unmarked place in the forest so that the Christian community could not honor their remains.
-Their executioner, who later became Christian himself, told of their location, however, and their bodies were found and placed in the catacombs.
+Their executioner, who later became a Christian himself, told of their location, however, and their bodies were found and placed in the catacombs.

 The bodies of Sts.
-Marcellinus and Peter were moved at several points through the ages, and ended up in a monastery in Germany.
+Marcellinus and Peter were moved at several points through the ages and ended up in a monastery in Germany.
 Relics of the martyr, St. Peter, also rest in the Basilica in the reliquary chapel.

 Sts.
 Marcellinus and Peter, your imprisonment and death sentence did not dampen your zeal—pray for us!